 - De-authorize your computer from iTunes.
 (I skipped this when updating from El Capitan, and things seemed to work.)

 Backup and prepare.

-- If you use MySQL, backup the database with mysqldump databasename > db.sql
+- If you use MySQL, backup your databases with mysqldump --all-databases > db.sql

 BACK UP YOUR HARD DRIVE to an external disk.